kadena-io/pact/docs/en/pact-reference.rst

 have no polymorphic features via modrefs or any other mechanism.
 This is why we suggest modrefs are more about “interoperation” instead of polymorphism per se, avoiding the object-oriented connotation of “objects changing shape”.
-Modrefs allow modules to “interporate with each other”.
+Modrefs allow modules to “interoperate with each other”.

 Additionally, programmers should resist the urge to employ other